fchierad/PRD/PRD.md

 <a name="PRD.util.JSONobj.test"></a>

 ##### JSONobj.test(inputJSON, whattotest) ⇒ <code>boolean</code>
-Verify if an ECMA object has the selected location.
-Note: To reference properties with a dot in their name use the format ["property.name"] .
-Ported from IDM engine to RBPM.
+Verify if an ECMA object has the selected location.<br/>Note: To reference properties with a dot in their name use the format ["property.name"] .<br/>Ported from IDM engine to RBPM.
 IDM Engine version at https://github.com/fchierad/IDM-ECMAlib/blob/v1.0.2/JSONlib-JS.js

 **Kind**: static method of [<code>JSONobj</code>](#PRD.util.JSONobj)
 **Returns**: <code>boolean</code> - true if the path is found, false otherwise